University Catalog 2024-2025

 PRES 6130 Archival and Historical Research Methods (3)

-This course that serves as an introduction to the core elements of archival and documentary research with a strong focus on property records and tracking architectural modifications over time through historic and contemporary documentation.
+This course serves as an introduction to the core elements of archival and documentary research with a strong focus on property records and tracking architectural modifications over time through historic and contemporary documentation.
 The course includes site-based visits to local archival repositories as well as an exploration of digital resources, and discussions on the interpretation and reliability of primary and secondary source data.
 Students will complete short assignments focused on archival literacy and proficiency, additionally they will undertake a final research project that explores the history of a property in New Orleans by utilizing the resources presented throughout the course.

 PRES 6151 New Orleans Architecture (3)